 All Symptoms

-Medically reviewed by Dr. Liu Ta-Ju · 2026-03-24
+Medically reviewed by Dr. Ta-Ju Liu · 2026-03-24

-Facial Asymmetry After Filler Injection
+Facial Asymmetry, Uneven or Lopsided Face After Filler Injection

 FOS 25-60★★☆☆☆Revision Difficulty